Royal Small Arms Factory: Sparkbrook

 Production of the new model rifle designed by James Paris Lee began in 1889.
 The famous Lee–Enfield rifle was designed in 1895.

 20th century

-The factory expanded again in World War I; and in World War II.
-Two other Royal Ordnance Factories were set up in World War II to manufacture rifles designed at RSAF Enfield, and hence to increase arms output in areas less vulnerable to bombing: ROF Fazakerley and ROF Maltby.
+The factory expanded during World War I and World War II.
+Two other Royal Ordnance Factories were set up in World War II to manufacture rifles designed at RSAF Enfield, to increase arms output in areas less vulnerable to bombing: ROF Fazakerley and ROF Maltby.
 Both of these have long been closed.

-Decline set in after World War II; and in 1963 half the site was closed.
+Decline set in after World War II.
+In 1963 half the site was closed.

-The Royal Small Arms Factory was privatised in 1984 along with a number of Royal Ordnance Factories to become part of Royal Ordnance Plc; and was later bought by British Aerospace (BAe).
+The Royal Small Arms Factory was privatised in 1984 along with a number of Royal Ordnance Factories to become part of Royal Ordnance Plc.
+It was later bought by British Aerospace (BAe).
 They closed the site in 1988.

 The significance of RSAF Enfield

 The factory was set up because of disappointment with the poor quality and high cost of the existing British weapons used in the Napoleonic Wars.
 At this time in Britain, individual components were made mainly in the Gun Quarter, Birmingham by a number of independent manufacturers and then hand-assembled to produce muskets.
 These component makers eventually combined to become the Birmingham Small Arms Company.
 The Enfield factory was intended to improve the quality and to drive down costs.